tradery/firebase-dhedge-manager/README.md

 - Emulate Firebase Functions locally by running `firebase emulators:start` from the `functions` directory of this project.
 - Sometimes emulators don't close their ports properly.
 Try this on Mac (of course updating it to match the port that was mistakenly left open) `lsof -t -i tcp:5002 | xargs kill`

-### Deployment instructions
-- Run `firebase deploy` from the root directory of this project.

 ### Helpful links
 - [Video on Firebase emulators](https://www.youtube.com/watch?v=pkgvFNPdiEs)
 - [Google Developers API Console](https://console.developers.google.com/apis/dashboard)